Children, Entitlement, and GodBy Dr. Erika Chopich

-This profound article brings to light some of the causes behind "entitlement fixated" people, and why so many children have entitlement issues and so many people end up spiritually bereft.
+This article brings to light some of the causes behind "entitlement fixated" people, and why so many people end up spiritually bereft.

 "Setting the alarm on Sunday mornings is inhuman....God should know that!"
 Those were my adolescent thoughts every weekend when my parents forced me to church.
 "I can get more out of my headphones and the Beatles."
 It was this way as far back as I can remember.
 Early Sunday school, then later Bible studies, liturgies in another language, all culminating in a weekly teen rebellion against God and my parents.
 I really hated my parents (especially my Mother) for forcing religion on me.
 "Besides, I don't think the Smothers Brothers forced their kids, and they are political giants!"
 I would brood the entire hour's drive to church just to make my parents as miserable as I felt.
 It never changed in all those years.

 I look back thirty-five years to those times now and bless my parents in every prayer I pray for the gift they gave me.
 I no longer practice their religion, but I live with every pore in my body believing in something greater than myself.
 My faith is as easy as a breath in, and during times of great challenge, I don't have to search for God or strength.
 Everything I need is already there and will always be.

 I have seen my peers dedicate themselves to never raising a child that way.
 "I will never force my child into religion the way my parents did," became a mantra.
 "I will wait until they are old enough and let them choose for themselves."
 Those choices, along with the "feel good" experiments of the seventies, have been a dismal failure.
 The result is an ever increasing growth of what I call "entitlement fixated" people.
 It is so pervasive that, had I the power, I would make it a new personality disorder designation.